Reduce Child Poverty

 Analysis

-The overall child poverty rate in the county has declined from 2015 to 2019, however there has been a large discrepancy between the overall child poverty rate and the rate for the Black or African American demographic.
+The overall child poverty rate in the county declined from 2015 to 2021 but increased to 9.4% in 2022.
+There continues to be a large discrepancy between the overall child poverty rate and the rate for the Black or African American demographic.

 Current Status